-The EMR controls the functions beyond those controlled by the mode register.
-These additional functions are special features of the mobile device that helps reduce overall system power consumption.
+The low-power EMR controls the functions beyond those controlled by the mode register.
+These additional functions are special features of the mobile device.
 They include temperature-compensated self refresh (TCSR) control, partial-array self refresh (PASR), and output drive strength.

-The EMR is programmed via the MODE REGISTER SET command (BA1 = 1, BA0 = 0) and retains the stored information until it is programmed again or the device loses power.
+The low-power EMR is programmed via the MODE REGISTER SET command and retains the stored information until it is programmed again or the device loses power.